hgentl/BirdRecords/README.md

 ## Reflections
 I found working on this project really developed my understanding of the process of developing more reliable and robust software.
 I enjoyed thinking about aticipating and handling errors and found it gave me a valubale new perspective to develping software applications.

-During this project I was introduecd to unit testing with JUint.
-I found this to be..........
+During this project I was introduecd to unit testing with JUint....

 ### Future Improvments
 If I were assinged a similar task in a proffetional evnironment, I would imporve and develop additional handling of application logic, ensuring seperation between the collection layer, user actions and application logic.